-1.4.27 An intermediary which is licensed or registered for Type 1 regulated activity (dealing in securities) may act as a custodian of private Openended Fund Companies (OFC) provided that it meets the eligibility requirements set out in 7.1(b) of the Code on Open-Ended Fund Companies (OFC Code).
+1.4.31 In addition to depositaries licensed or registered for Type 13 regulated activity (providing depositary services for relevant CISs), an intermediary which is licensed or registered for Type 1 regulated activity (dealing in securities) may act as a custodian of private Open-ended Fund Companies (OFC) provided that it meets the eligibility requirements set out in 7.1(b) of the Code on Open-Ended Fund Companies (OFC Code).
 Among other things, the intermediary's licence or registration should not be subject to any condition that it shall not hold client assets.
 Where the intermediary is a licensed corporation, it should also satisfy the additional financial resources requirements (see paragraph 3.2.18).
 The intermediary should comply with all relevant requirements, including those set out in Appendix A to the OFC Code regarding the safekeeping of OFC scheme property.
-The SFC may impose a condition on the intermediary's licence or registration to the effect that it must comply with all requirements applicable to it as a custodian of an OFC.
+The SFC may impose a condition on any private-OFC custodian's licence or registration to the effect that it must comply with all requirements applicable to it as a custodian of an OFC.